CS-1400/CS-1400.github.io/_pages/errors.md

 - ```total = subtotal - tax```  (The subtraction operator should be an addition operator)

 ## Exception Handling
 It is always best practice to place error-prone code inside of try/except blocks.
-When an error occurs it will be handled gracefully, instead of crashing your program.
+When an error occurs it will be handled gracefully, instead of crashing.

-In the first program below, if the user enters a non-number the program will crash.
-But the second program incorporates exception handling, and will instead re-prompt the user for the correct data.

-### No try/except blocks
+### No exception handling
 {% highlight python %}
 def main():